SaviKoissi/Mathematical-Biology/README.md

 * **rnorm()** normal distribution

-When in for a simulation study there is a need to use a given distribution, it is advised to set seed to have the same output of the simulation in another computer with the same version of R software.
+If for a simulation study there is a need to use a given distribution, it is advised to set seed to have the same output of the simulation in another computer with the same version of R software.
 Therefore, you will use the function **set.seed()**

 #### Statistical tests

 * **t.test()** t test

-* **wilcox.test()** Wilcoxson test
+* **wilcox.test()** Wilcoxon test

 * **ln()** linear models